Want to know where to travel when in 2022? Your wish is our command.

 As well as some truly stunning Baroque and Art Nouveau architecture, the city is brimming with boutique chocolatiers and elegant cafés where you can get your fill of decadent truffles, rich coffee and beautifully curated selection boxes.

 Other Easter events here include markets where you can shop for pretty hand-painted eggs and the Vienna Blues Spring festival.
-Join our Central Europe getaway for a taste of the good life in Vienna (plus a ramble through Slovakia and Poland, too).

 Big hitter: Peru